There are 55 names matching your criteria.

 Derived from the given name Zino

-, a nickname for many names ending with -zino
+, a short form of names ending with -zino

-Occupational name for a dealer in grain or a baker, from žíto
+meaning "rye".
+This was an occupational name for a dealer in rye or a baker.